jkliff/project_walker/README.md

  * full_path - full path with file name

- * type - d / f depending whether file is a directory or not
+ * type - d / f depending whether file is a directory or not Checks

-### Rules

-In this section one can list the rules, which are used to check a project.
-It begins with the name of a check.
-Each checker has different configuration options, and each supports interpolation on different options.
-Generally it can be sad that the _matches_ option does not support interpolation just globbing expressions.

-Checks
 ------